zzhangjii/learning-library/ospa-library/security/LAB2_CASB.md

 *****

-*Disclaimer:  This lab is designed ONLY for large learning groups and assumes the groups are sharing the Oracle Cloud environment to execute this lab.*
+**Disclaimer:  This lab is designed ONLY for large learning groups and assumes the groups are sharing the Oracle Cloud environment to execute this lab.**

+## Mama Maggy's buisness needs for CASB

+Shannon Kim, Director/Manager of IT is seeking to improve the security monitoring capabilities across On-Premise and Cloud services.
+Security Operation Center is overwhelmed because of the number of alerts receive daily.
+They are barely able to respond on time and proactively identify a threat.
+Security might sound as a stopper for the users, but she needs to introduce a solution that helps both, Line-of-Business and IT to keep the environment safe, available and without introducing radical changes to the user experience.
+The organization needs to shift from a reactive to a proactive approach.
+That's why Mamma Maggy as opts for Oracle CASB Cloud Service.
+CASB Keeps enterprises secure by automating responses to threats with forensics, incident management, orchestration and remediation through native capabilities as well as integration with existing technologies.
+Security evolves to become a business enabler and she knows that the best fit to meet this requirement is Oracle CASB Cloud Service.
+Her team is on its way of implementing CASB to monitor SaaS applications and OCI.
+You as the SOC Manager have to integrate these services with the solution and put them ready to reduce no only the amount of alerts received, but human intervention.

 ## Module 1:  Logging to CASB Community Tenant - Who Should Complete This Lab:  All Participants